VCCT-OPSC7311-G1-2024/ST10204001_Imrah_Lodewyk_PROG7311_AgriEnergy_POE_Part_2/README.md

 Step 2:		Employee Login & Register

-	The first interface that greets the user is the HOME INTERFACE.
+	The first interface that greets the user is the LOGIN INTERFACE.
-	Where the user - whether Employee or Farmer – would navigate to the navigation bar to log in or register.

 	If there is no user in the database, a user needs to be created.
 	The first user that needs to be created is an Employee user (Note: Farmer user can only be created though the Employee user)